unjs/nitro/docs/content/2.deploy/providers/cloudflare.md

 **Note:** This preset uses [module syntax](https://developers.cloudflare.com/workers/learning/migrating-to-module-workers/) for deployment.
 ::

-The module syntax allows you to use [service bindings](https://developers.cloudflare.com/workers/platform/bindings/about-service-bindings/), [Durable Objects](https://developers.cloudflare.com/workers/learning/using-durable-objects/), and [D1](https://developers.cloudflare.com/d1/).
+The module syntax allows you to use [Durable Objects](https://developers.cloudflare.com/workers/learning/using-durable-objects/), [D1](https://developers.cloudflare.com/d1/), and `waitUntil`.
 You can access the module bindings and context via `event.context`.

 For example, with the following additions to your `wrangler.toml`: